 Does My Dog Have Worms?

 Your vet will diagnose your dog’s worms by means of fecal floats and microscopic analysis of a recent stool.
 Your vet may also conduct blood tests to check for the presence of heartworms.
 If heartworms are present, X-rays and an electrocardiogram may also be required.
-For further information on worms most commonly found in dogs,learn more at our guide to Worm Infestations in Dogs.
+For further information on worms most commonly found in dogs, learn more at Worm Infestations in Dogs.

 How Do I Treat My Dog’s Worms?